 NAME: AGE:

 OCCUPATION:

-ional.
-If you do not list an Age or Occupation, the words "Age" and he voter information guide.
+NOTE: Occupation and Age are opt "Occupation" will not be printed in to designation rules. ional.
+If you do not list an Age or Occupation, the words "Age" and he voter information guide .
 Occupation does not follow ballot

 CANDIDATE SIGNATURE:

 OFFICE RUNNING FOR:

 DATE:

-EMAIL: (This will not be published in the voter guide)
+EMAIL:

 PHONE NUMBER: (This will not be published in the voter guide)